Cut on motorcycle tariffs by India fair deal: Trump

-US President Donald Trump has said the decision by India last year to cut the tariffs on motorcycles by half was a fair deal, but rued the high duties on American whisky.
+President Donald Trump has said he struck a "very fair deal" with India by making it cut the tariffs on the iconic motorcycle Harley-Davidson by half in just about two minutes, but rued the "high" Indian duties on American whisky.

+India in February last year slashed the customs duty on imported motorcycles like Harley-Davidson to 50 per cent after Trump called it "unfair" and threatened to increase the tariff on import of Indian bikes to the US.

-At a White House event on the Reciprocal Trade Act on Thursday, Trump flashed out a green colour board that had examples of non-reciprocal tariffs from various countries.
+At a White House event on the Reciprocal Trade Act on Thursday, Trump flashed out a green colour board with examples of non-reciprocal tariffs from various countries.

 "Look at motorcycles as an example.
 (In) India, it was 100 per cent.
 I got them down to 50 per cent, just by talking for about two minutes.
 It's still 50 per cent vs 2.4 per cent (on imported motorcycles to the US).
 Again, other than that, it's a very fair deal," the president said.

+It would also allow Trump to take into account non-tariff barriers when determining such tariffs.

-The US, he alleged, had been taken advantage of by many countries all over the world.
+Trump alleged that many countries all over the world has taken advantage of the US.

 "They charge us tariffs and taxes, the likes of which nobody has any understanding.
-They're so high and so unfair!
+They are so high and so unfair!
 They also have barriers where we can't go in.
 They have trade barriers that make it impossible for us to sell our farm products and our other products.

 "Whether they think we're very nice or not so smart, they've been doing it for many, many years and we want to end it.
 Many of these are friends, many of these are allies... but, sometimes, allies take advantage of us even more so than our non-allies," he said.